Born in Dygowo, Poland, 1956, in 1960 Janusz Walentynowicz came to Denmark with his parents who then fled communist Poland

 the annual Danish Design competition, and also, in 1982, grants from :

-enabled him to accept an invitation from Joel Philip Myers, to commence further studies at Illinois State university, USA.
+enabled him to accept an invitation from Joel Philip Myers, to commence further studies at Illinois State university in Normal, IL, USA.

 During his enrollment at ISU, Walentynowicz was awarded: